r-lidar/rlas/cran-comments.md

 gcc 8 raises warning on CRAN (-Wstringop-truncation -Wstringop-overflow=).
 I compiled with gcc 8.1 using the same config than on CRAN but I did not reproduced the error.
-Thus, I can't swear that my fixes are correct but I'm confident.
+However the previous upload on CRAN (rejected, see below) allows me to confirm that the issues were fixed.
+Also UndefinedBehaviorSanitizer raise by USBAN have been solvd by removing unit tests in testthat that check the behavior of the lib when the user try to write a value outside the range of representable values.

 ## Test environments
 * Linux Mint 18, R 3.4.4, g++ -std=gnu++11